libremfg/rhize-docs/content/how-to/model/master-definitions.md

 ### Work Master

 A _work master_ is a template for a job order from the perspective of the level-3 (MES/MOM) systems.
-In a baking process, an example work master might be `Brownie Recipe`.
+In abaking process, an example work master might be `Brownie Recipe`.

 {{% introTable.inline "work-master" /%}}